rwxrob/zet/20210910155818/README.md

 # Colearning Cloud-Native and Kubernetes (Fridays 12-3pm)

+Updated: 20220603161828

 I've decided that I need some structure to my own preparation for the CKAD, CKA, and CKS certifications that I have until July 2022 to complete.
 So I'm going to schedule prep for them on Fridays 12-3pm (which is okayed by my employer as well).
 If you'd like to join in please come on in.
 Even if you have a lot of experience, we'd love to have you chime in and correct our mistakes as we go.

 There is no structure to our preparation other than the curriculum provided by the Cloud Native foundation.
 Things will vary from week to